Deep Learning Algorithms for Hedging with Frictions: General Asymptotics Results

 where $p = q/(q-1)$ is the conjugate of $q$.
 In this case, with proper inner and outer rescaling coefficients, ~\eqref{eqn:ergodic ODE} is exactly the \emph{same} ODE which plays an important role in Lemma 19 and Lemma 21 in~\cite{guasoni.weber.18} and Lemma 3.1 in~\cite{caye2017trading}.

 \end{remark}

-\paragraph{A fast mean-reverting SDE} The second ingredient is the strong solution to a fast mean-reverting SDE. \begin{lemma} Let $g$ be the solution of the ODE~\eqref{eqn:ergodic ODE} from Lemma~\ref{ODE}.
+\paragraph{A fast mean-reverting SDE} The second ingredient is the existence and uniqueness of a strong solution to a fast mean-reverting SDE. \begin{lemma} Let $g$ be the solution to the ODE~\eqref{eqn:ergodic ODE} from Lemma~\ref{ODE}.
 There exists a unique strong solution of the SDE

 Moreover, this process is a recurrent diffusion. \end{lemma}